Abdo-199/microscopyservice_template/README.md

 Outline the API implemented.
 Try to stick to the API of the template as best as possible (it might be not perfect).

+## model evaluation
+Navigate to the directory 'evaluate' to find the notebook and the model testing setup.

 ## Model documentation

 All details about the model and related data can be found in the [model card](MODELCARD.md).